 Health benefits of Tomatoes

 Tomatoes are the major dietary source of the antioxidant lycopene, which has been linked to many health benefits, including reduced risk of heart disease and cancer.
-They are also a great source of vitamin C, potassium, folate, and vitamin K.
+Tomatoes is also a Good source of vitamin C, potassium, folate, and vitamin K.

-- Tomatoes and Heart Health – Lycopene is a chemical that gives a tomato its red color and is also a powerful antioxidant, a type of substance that helps keep cells from becoming damaged.
+- Tomatoes and Heart Health – Lycopene chemical which gives its red colour.
+Lycopene is powerful antioxidant, a type of substance that helps keep cells from becoming damaged.
 Some research shows that lycopene may lower LDL, or “bad” cholesterol, and keep blood from clotting, which lowers stroke risk

 - Tomatoes control blood pressure – The researchers suggest that it may be the tomato’s antioxidants, including lycopene, beta carotene and vitamin E, that cause the benefits.
-Potassium, also found in tomatoes, has been associated with improved blood pressure as well.
+Tomatoes is also good source of Potassium It helps to improve blood pressure as well.

 Health benefits of Tomatoes –